samishken/actions-1/README.md

 - - - - Include: ensures to run a specific image on specific os/runner
 - - - - fail-fast: cancel failing jobs from linguring
 - - - - max-parallel: control number of jobs running at the same time

+### Context
+- set of predefined objects
+- "if" keyword